 Some very high-level distinctions are:

-- Faster Testing: Run tests on multiple Mac/Safari configurations simultaneously on BrowserStack, significantly accelerating the testing process compared to running them one by one on your local machine.
+- Faster Testing: Run tests simultaneously on different Mac/Safari configurations, significantly speeding up the testing process compared to sequential local testing.

 Additional Benefits of using BrowserStack Live